 Fatigue and insomnia (sleeping problems) are common during breast cancer treatment.

 Although these side effects usually go away once treatment ends, some people may have fatigue and insomnia for a longer period of time .

 Some ways to relieve fatigue and insomnia are discussed below.

 However, if you feel overly tired or are having trouble sleeping, talk with your health care provider.
 Together, you can find ways to reduce fatigue and insomnia that will work best for you.

-Fatigue can make it hard to get back a normal routine after treatment ends.
-However, it’s important to try to get some activity every day.
+Fatigue can make it hard to get back to a normal routine after treatment ends.
+However, try to get some activity every day.

 Some findings show these methods may help reduce fatigue in breast cancer survivors [216-221]: